sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in constructing a hypothesis test is to be clear about
 what the null and alternative hypotheses are.
-Thit is not too hard to do.
+This is not too hard to do.
 Our null hypothesis, H\ :sub:`0`, is that the true population mean
 µ for psychology student grades is 67.5\%, and our alternative
 hypothesit is that the population mean *is not* 67.5\%.
 If we write this